talhakap/digital-intake-form/README.md

 # 📄 Digital Service Intake Form — Proof of Concept

 This project simulates a modern, scalable e-Form experience for replacing outdated PDF-based intake forms.
-Built using **React** for the frontend and **Express.js** for the backend, it demonstrates intelligent form behavior, conditional logic, prefill from an API, and secure data handling — as required for the Developer Interview Assignment (**Job ID: 228520**).
+Built using **React** for the frontend and **Express.js** for the backend, it demonstrates intelligent form behavior, conditional logic, prefill from an API, and secure data handling — as required for the Developer Interview Assignment.

 ---